Facundo95/cv/README.md

 # cv
-Compact cv in latex to access via link
+Compact cv in latex to access via link - it isnt working :(